mateus-n00b/SIRC/README.md

   * To exit you'll need to kill the Threads (By now, I'm using $ killall python ) :cry:.

-**This project are under development, therefore, there are a lot of work to be done.**  :tired_face:
+**Program currently are under development, therefore, there are a lot of work to be done.**  :tired_face: